 - Replace like with like – This refers to using the same type of tissue to replace lost tissue.
 An example is replacing skin on the tip of the nose with adjacent skin if possible to provide a color and thickness match.

 - Aesthetic units – The nose can be subdivided into subunits which are used to guide reconstruction.
 If 50% or more of a subunit is affected, often the remainder of the subunit is removed and the entire subunit replaced.

-There are various indications for nasal reconstruction, such as:
+There are various indications for nose reconstruction, such as:

 - Cancer – After skin cancers like basal cell carcinoma and squamous cell carcinoma on the nose are removed, the defect is closed with a nose reconstruction.

 - Trauma – Various nasal injuries may require reconstruction.
 Often the initial goals are to close any obvious lacerations and irrigate the wounds.
-The nose reconstruction may be planned in a delayed fashion if needed.
+The nasal bridge reconstruction may be planned in a delayed fashion if needed.

 - Congenital defect – Cleft lip patients sometimes have nasal deformities that may require correction.
-Conditions such as nasal dermoid cyst also often require nasal reconstruction once the lesion is removed.
+Conditions such as nasal dermoid cyst also often require nose reconstruction once the lesion is removed.

 The nose consists of three main structural components relevant to reconstruction.
 These include: